Rupa-421/ImageExtractor/README.md

 Drop a pull request if you found a new feature :sparkles:

-Don't forget to star :star: if you like it
+Don't forget to star :star: if you found this interesting.